SaraBenita/FaceBook_WinForm_Application/FaceBookWinFormApplicationEx2/ReadMe.md

 - **User Experience** – By using asynchronous programming and efficient data binding.

 This design ensures a **scalable, maintainable, and high-performance** desktop application for interacting with Facebook.

+** You can view the UML's in the attached docx file